THEERTHmc/Bot-/README.md

 - 👋 Hi, I’m @THEERTHmc
-- 👀 I’m interested in making a BOT
+- 👀 I’m interested in making a Chess engine
-- 🌱 I’m currently learning javascipt
+- 🌱 I’m currently learning javascipt and HTML
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...